EYFS Rolls Crescent Primary School

 Extra-curricular opportunities include:

-- Visits in the local community
+- Trips within the local community

-- Educational visits into the wider area.
+- Educational visits further afield

 Impact